Copenhagen: Sport

 The city has a variety of sporting teams.
 The major football teams are the historically successful FC København and Brøndby.
 FC København plays at Parken in Østerbro.
 Formed in 1992, it is a merger of two older Copenhagen clubs, B 1903 (from the inner suburb Gentofte) and KB (from Frederiksberg).
 Brøndby plays at Brøndby Stadion in the inner suburb of Brøndbyvester.
 BK Frem is based in the southern part of Copenhagen (Sydhavnen, Valby).
 Other teams of more significant stature are FC Nordsjælland (from suburban Farum), Fremad Amager, B93, AB, Lyngby and Hvidovre IF.

 Copenhagen has several handball teams—a sport which is particularly popular in Denmark.
-Of clubs playing in the "highest" leagues, there are Ajax, Ydun, and HIK (Hellerup).
+Clubs playing in the "highest" leagues include Ajax, Ydun, and HIK (Hellerup).
 The København Håndbold women's club has recently been established.
 Copenhagen also has ice hockey teams, of which three play in the top league, Rødovre Mighty Bulls, Herlev Eagles and Hvidovre Ligahockey all inner suburban clubs.
 Copenhagen Ice Skating Club founded in 1869 is the oldest ice hockey team in Denmark but is no longer in the top league.

 Rugby union is also played in the Danish capital with teams such as CSR-Nanok, Copenhagen Business School Sport Rugby, Frederiksberg RK, Exiles RUFC and Rugbyklubben Speed.
 Rugby league is now played in Copenhagen, with the national team playing out of Gentofte Stadion.
 The Danish Australian Football League, based in Copenhagen is the largest Australian rules football competition outside of the English-speaking world.

 Copenhagen Marathon, Copenhagen's annual marathon event, was established in 1980.

 Round Christiansborg Open Water Swim Race is a 2 km open water swimming competition taking place each year in late August.
 This amateur event is combined with a 10 km Danish championship.
 In 2009 the event included a 10 km FINA World Cup competition in the morning.
 Copenhagen hosted the 2011 UCI Road World Championships in September 2011, taking advantage of its bicycle-friendly infrastructure.
 It was the first time that Denmark had hosted the event since 1956, when it was also held in Copenhagen.